The NTv2 (National Transformation Version 2) file standard was developed by the "Department of Natural Resources of Canada" in the middle nineties.

 Fig. 1a shows the country outline of the Federal Republic of Germany.

 In Fig. 1b are the outlines of the sixteen Federal States, which together represent the country outline of Germany.

 Although the contents of the two shape files shown here are different, they will produce the same result when used in the NTv2Poly program.

 Outline files in shape format can be downloaded in different quality from some websites.
 If you want to be sure about the quality, the resolution and the used reference system, you should ask for a suitable outline file at the responsible authorities.

 Fig. 2 shows the surface of the program NTv2Poly as screenshot.
 At the top left, the NTv2 file to be processed is read in, which does not contain Polygonal Validity Scopes yet.
-The adjacent text box displays all information about this NTv2 file and its grids and subgrids.
+The adjacent text box displays all information about this NTv2 file and its grids.
 To the right of this, the shape file intended for realizing the Polygonal Validity Scopes is read in.
 The adjacent text box lists information about the shape file and all therein contained polygons.
 At the bottom left, a new NTv2 file is generated.
 After starting the processing, the NTv2 grids of the source file are transferred and provided with polygonal scopes.
 Above the start button between two types of processing can be selected, which are described in more detail below: